John-R-Wallace-NOAA/FishNIRS/Sablefish_2022_Combo_Survey_Results_DRAFT/README.md

 ### The Final Data

-The final data has the NN predicted median, the 0.025 lower quantile, and the 0.975 uppper quantile over the number of full 10 fold models (20 in this caese).
+The final data has the NN predicted median, the 0.025 lower quantile, and the 0.975 upper quantile over the number of full 10 fold models (20 in this caese).
 The is TMA is also given, if available.